MrTowelGuy/MrTowelGuy/README.md

 ### 🥳Hello there!!
 My Name is Jaden!🥳

-##Who am i?

-Here are some ideas to get you started:
+##About me!##
+I am currently a student at General Assembly, and learning the skills to be a fullstack software engineer!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on:

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning:

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on:
-- 📫 How to reach me: ...
+- 📫 How to reach me:
+    You can email me at [pjaden.garrity@gmail.com](pjaden.grrity@gmail.com)
 - 😄 Pronouns: He/They
-- ⚡ Fun facts: Im a big gamer!
-I love to work with projects involving social media marketing!
-I am also a Hairdresser!
+- ⚡ Fun fact: Im a big gamer!